Columbus Prostitution Defense Lawyer

 The stakes are high any time that you’re arrested or charged with a crime.
 That’s particularly true when that crime is prostitution.
 The government wants to crack down on these types of crimes, so they’ll invest a lot of time and resources into winning the case against you.

 Fortunately, you have the right to defend yourself every step fo the way.
 A strong defense, led by a qualified Columbus criminal defense attorney, can be the difference between a conviction and walking away with your future intact.

-At Koenig & Owen, LLC, our legal team has more than 25 years of experience defending clients against serious criminal matters – including prostitution – in central Ohio.
+At James D. Owen, LLC, our legal team has more than 25 years of experience defending clients against serious criminal matters – including prostitution – in central Ohio.
 Thanks to our dynamic strategies, in-depth understanding of the law, and fearlessness, we’re able to secure positive results for our clients – time and time again.